umd-lib/mdsoar-angular/docs/CommunityThemes.md

 ## Introduction

-MD-SOAR provides customized themes for the communities associated with each member institution.
+MD-SOAR provides customized themes for the DSpace communities associated with each member institution.

 ## Adding a theme

 Community themes should typically be named "mdsoar-\<institution>" where
-\<insitution> is the name of the institution.
+\<institution> is the (possibly abbreviated) name of the institution.

 ### umd-lib/mdsoar-angular Changes